 Want to get better at chess?
-The single best way is to improve your visualization skills.
+Then don’t overlook the importance of improving your visualization skills.

 In chess, visualization is the ability to see in your mind the positions reached when certain moves are made – without making them on the board – and seeing them so clearly, you can accurately consider the implications of each new position.